 #104 originally had 13″ wheels and a 1962 80 hp Corvair engine, with “the lowest gear ratio available” (3.89:1?) – which resulted in excellent performance.
 It was registered as a 1963 model with “4” as the entire serial number.
 This is the only known coach with riveted aluminum interior wall panels.

 #104 was extensively modified by owner Murray Fisher, who removed an engine driven split air conditioner, installed large windows in the entry door, the bathroom, and above the trunk, and replaced the large kitchen window with a smaller one.
 Murray also installed a custom-fitted fiberglass fuel tank (under the driver seat), a (late model) Corvair Corsa dashboard, high-back Mustang bucket seats, spray foam insulation, a flat front floor, and a hollow subfloor with integral wiring and heating ducts.
 Later, Phil Street replaced the original motor with a new one.

 The list of owners noted in Peterson’s and the Club’s records include:

 Larry Bennett, Santa Rosa CA (1st owner?)

 Murray & Bettye Fisher, Walla Walla WA 1973-1985.
 Bought from dentist?

 William & Henrietta Reed, Post Falls ID 1987

 Craig & Lea Lamond, Portland OR 2013-2016

 The current owners are Tim & Loyce Ericson of Gaston OR.
-They have plans for a major restoration and modernization of the coach.
+They currently have it up for sale.